Request CDN

 Text/html*, text/css*, application/x-javascript*, application/javascript*

-• By default, requests without any referrer do receive the response.
-To allow response only to requests having the specified referrer, select Do not allow.
+• When enabled, responses to requests without a referrer are allowed by default.
+To allow responses only to requests with a registered referrer, select Do not allow.

 • To use this, select the token location between Query String and Cookie.

-• Extensions exempted from verification (optional): enter extensions for which to allow contents call and response without token verification.
-Enter an extension and press [Enter] to add it.
+• Extensions exempt from authentication (optional): These extensions will allow content calls/responses without security token.
+Enter an extension and press [Enter] key to add it.

-• For more information on how to create a token, see Creating security token.
+• For more information on how to create a token, see Create security token.

 • The maximum header size is 256 bytes.

-If you wish to use security tokens, refer to the following documents to create tokens.
+If you wish to use Security token, see the following documents to create tokens:

 • You can create tokens using the SDK provided for each available language.